-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 - an undefined term.

-A fixed-term employment contract may only be concluded to satisfy temporary needs, objectively defined by the employer and only for the period strictly necessary to meet those needs.
+A fixed-term employment contract may only be concluded to satisfy temporary needs, objectively defined by the employer, and only for the period that is strictly necessary to meet those needs.

 Both open and fixed-term contracts may have a probation period during which the parties may terminate the agreement at their sole discretion.